remix-run/remix/docs/api/remix.md

 });

 let { getSession, commitSession, destroySession } =
-  createFileSessionStorage({
+  createCloudflareKVSessionStorage({
-    // The root directory where you want to store the files.
+    // The KV Namespace where you want to store sessions
-    // Make sure it's writable!
-    dir: "/app/sessions",
+    kv: YOUR_NAMESPACE,
     cookie: sessionCookie
   });